cloudflare/workers-sdk/docs/deprecations.md

   });
   ```

-  `wrangler` 1.x would resolve `import SomeDependency from "some-dependency.js";` to the file `some-dependency.js`, but `wrangler` v2 will _not_.
+  `wrangler` 1.x would resolve `import SomeDependency from "some-dependency.js";` to the file `some-dependency.js`.
+This will also work in wrangler 2.0, but will also log a deprecation warning; in the future, this will break with an error.
 Instead, you should rewrite the import to specifiy that it's a relative path, like so:

   ```diff
   - import SomeDependency from "some-dependency.js";